 Task: A task is project work broken down into smaller units which are often characterized by urgency and complexity.
 The idea behind a task is that it needs to be small enough so that can be done in one session, which lets you just get on with it and doesn’t swamp your brain.

-The most obvious reason as to why managing tasks effectively is important is to ensure the successful delivery of your project.
+The most obvious reason why managing tasks effectively is important is to ensure the successful delivery of your project.
 Task management can result in increased productivity and deadlines being met.
 Without it, there’s a risk things could go a little awry.
 Just think about the piles and piles of tasks you get within a project, trying to tackle them with no sense of order isn’t the most efficient way to get things done.
 Every task holds a different level of urgency and complexity, meaning there are some that require immediate action, while others can wait a little longer.
 Task management coordinates all of this, and it also ensures that each task is being handled by the most suitable person.
 Other perks it has are:

 Benefits of task management